MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-specify-posting-periods.md

 The dates that you define here apply to the company and to all users.

-**Note**: If you want to define different posting periods for different users, you can set them up for each user in the **User Setup** window.
-If you enter dates in the **User Setup** window, the dates entered in the **General Ledger Setup** window will not apply to these users.
+> [!NOTE]
+>   These posting periods apply to the company and to all users.
+To allow for exceptions, you can define different posting periods for specific users in the **User Setup** window.
+These posting periods overrule those specified in the **General Ledger Setup** window.
+For more information, see the "To set up user time constraints" section in [How to: Manage Users and Permissions](ui-how-users-permissions.md).

 ## See Also